Home

 3. Uphold

-Securing the third spot on our list for Filipino investors is Uphold.
-With a user base that spans over 10 million people and more than 150 countries, Uphold brings a broad portfolio of more than 250 digital assets to the table.
-It separates itself from the pack with unique staking features, offering the potential to earn significant yields of up to 25% APY on a curated list of up to 30 cryptocurrencies.
+Uphold serves a user base of over 10 million people in more than 150 countries, including the Philippines.
+It provides a multilingual interface in English and Spanish.
+It offers a broad portfolio of more than 250 digital assets, plus traditional currencies and precious metals like Gold and Silver.
+It separates itself with unique staking features, offering the potential to earn significant yields of up to 25% APY on a curated list of 30 cryptocurrencies.

-Uphold's transparency and commitment to trustworthiness also stand out.
+The exchange’s transparency and commitment to trustworthiness also stand out.
 It is registered with top financial regulatory bodies and aligns with global compliance standards.
-The platform offers audited proof-of-reserves, assuring 1:1 backing for all its listed digital assets.
+It offers audited proof-of-reserves, assuring 1:1 backing for all its listed digital assets.
 This adherence to transparent operations places it among the most reliable platforms for crypto investment.
-Available across web, iOS, and Android platforms, Uphold blends versatility and ease of use, making it a strong contender for crypto enthusiasts in the Philippines.
+Available across web, iOS, and Android devices, Uphold blends versatility and ease of use.

-• Supported Assets: A comprehensive list of 250+ digital assets, 4 types of precious metals (Gold, Silver, Platinum, Palladium), and 27 fiat currencies.
+• Supported Assets: More than 250 digital assets, 4 types of precious metals (Gold, Silver, Platinum, Palladium), and 27 fiat currencies.

-• Regulation & Licensing: Regulated by the Financial Conduct Authority and available across Asia, including the Philippines.
+• Regulation & Licensing: Regulated by the Financial Conduct Authority and available in the Philippines.

 • PHP Deposit Methods: Google Pay, Apple Pay, and credit or debit cards.